Wavefront Calibration#

 ../_images/_examples_wavefront_calibration_8_1.png

-Still, we can do better.
-The vendor-provided data only corrects for aberration on the SLM, but knows nothing of other beamline aberrations related to our setup.
+Still, we can often do better.
+The vendor-provided data only corrects for aberration on the SLM, but does not know about other beamline aberrations related to our setup.
 Additionally, information regarding source amplitude is valuable for holography.
 Calibrating these values, as aforementioned, is the goal of FourierSLM.wavefront_calibrate().

 The automated wavefront calibration routines which are part of slmsuite are conducted through camera feedback.
 For this to work, we first need to calibrate the camera’s Fourier domain (see Experimental Holography).
 Note that in this case, it is critical to apply some form of phase correction before calibrating, as otherwise the spots in the Fourier calibration grid would be sufficiently diffraction limited to resolve a grid.